Lillian Randolph: Actress

 In 1954, Randolph had her own daily radio show in Hollywood, where those involved in acting were featured.
 In the same year, she became the first African American on the board of directors for the Hollywood chapter of the American Federation of Television and Radio Artists.

-In William Hanna and Joseph Barbera's Tom and Jerry cartoons at the Metro-Goldwyn-Mayer cartoon studio during the 1940s and early 1950s, she was uncredited for voicing the maid character, Mammy Two Shoes.
+In William Hanna and Joseph Barbera's Tom and Jerry cartoons at the Metro-Goldwyn-Mayer cartoon studio during the 1940s and early 1950s, she was uncredited for voicing the housekeeper/maid character.
 The character's last appearance in the cartoons was in Push-Button Kitty in September 1952.
 MGM, Hanna-Barbera and Randolph had been under fire from the NAACP, which called the role a stereotype.
 Activists had been complaining about the maid character since 1949.
 The character was written out entirely.
 Many of these had a white actress (June Foray) redubbing the character in American TV broadcasts and in the DVD collections.

 This was not the only time Randolph received criticism.
 In 1946, Ebony published a story critical of her role of Birdie on The Great Gildersleeve radio show.
 Randolph and Sam Moore, a scriptwriter on the program, provided a rebuttal to them in the magazine.
-Lillian Randolph believed these roles were not harmful to the image or opportunities of African Americans.
+Lillian Randolph believed these roles were not harmful to the image or opportunities of African-Americans.
 Her reasoning was that the roles themselves would not be discontinued, but the ethnicity of those in them would change.

 In 1956, Randolph and her choir, along with fellow Amos 'n' Andy television show cast members Tim Moore, Alvin Childress, and Spencer Williams set off on a tour of the US as "The TV Stars of Amos 'n' Andy".
 However, CBS claimed it was an infringement of its rights to the show and its characters.
 The tour soon came to an end.

 By 1958, Lillian, who started out as a blues singer, returned to music with a nightclub act.